fizasiddiqui9335/Cloudcredits/README.md

-# Cloudcredits
+# Titanic Dataset Analysis

-This repository contains my Data Analytics Internship projects.
+This project analyzes Titanic passenger data to predict survival chances using Python.